fbpx

 How long is recovery after cytoreduction/HIPEC?

-Recovery from cytoreductive surgery with HIPEC is approximately 6-8 weeks.
-Most patients spend two weeks at the hospital following their surgery.
+Recovery time from cytoreductive surgery with HIPEC is approximately 6-8 weeks.
+Most patients spend 1-2 weeks in the hospital following their surgery.
 Outpatient recovery — at their home or temporary residence — takes 4-6 weeks depending on how the patient responds to the operation.
 Patients return to a more normal routine 3-6 months after surgery.

 blue box icon